akarlinsky/world_mortality/README.md

 The report presents weekly deaths in 2020 and a forecast of expected deaths based on the median of weekly deaths in 2015-2019 up to week 30.
 The data from the report's figure 3 was digitized using [WebPlotDigitizer](https://github.com/ankitrohatgi/WebPlotDigitizer).

-We provide this forecast here as if it were the 2019 data, to make it easier for the analysis scripts.
+We denote this forecast as `year = 0` in the data.

 ### Thailand (monthly)
 Official Statistics Registration Systems: